Twin-2/can-of-books-frontend/README.md

 07-26-2021 5:34pm - Application up and running with authentication through Auth0

 07-27-2021 5:45pm - Application has a working Carousel displaying hard coded books from a database.

+7-28-2021 8:00pm - Application now has an 'add'book' functionality that will add books to the specific user that is logged in.

 ## Credit and Collaborations
   - CodeFellows TA's